Setting Up the Canon 5D Mark IV (5D4) to Use FTP on Linux

 openssl x509 -in /etc/proftpd/ssl/proftpd.pem -text

 which will produce a lot of output, but buried near the top will be the expiration date.
-Make sure it's absolutely no later than 3 PM on January 18, 2038.
-Otherwise your camera will reject it (at least in some time zones).
+Make sure it's no later than 13 months in the future; otherwise your camera will reject it.

 Configuring the Daemon